szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 [...]
 Executing transaction: done
 (test) $ samtools
-samtools: error while loading shared libraries: libcrypto.so.1.0.0: cannot open shared object file: No such file or directory
+samtools: error while loading shared libraries: libcrypto.so.1.0.0: cannot open shared object file: No such file or directory.
 ```
 We can see it was not even updating to the latest version (1.11).
 Whatever, we can either forcing reinstall, and hope the
 best, or delete this broken environment, create a new one, and run `conda install samtools` that should do the latest